sheldonucr/ee260_lab/lab2/README.md

 evince /usr/local/synopsys/pdk/SAED_PDK90nm/documents/SAED_90_Design_Rule.pdf
 ```

 It is recommended that you keep running and check with DRC tool for your layout design while you design.
 In this tutorial you just sequentially design first and then check your DRC later.
-However, in practice, you need to keep checking your DRC with layout to find error earlier and correct your error and mistake.
+However, in practice, you need to keep checking your DRC with layout to find errors earlier and correct your errors and mistakes.

 __Be careful not to submit your lab report with any DRC or LVS errors.__